-Housing registration coincides with semester registration schedule, where students must be registered Full Time to apply for the Student Dorm, Family Dorm, or head of household for Family Apartment.
+Housing registration coincides with semester registration schedule, where students must be registered Full Time to apply for Residence Halls or Student Family Housing.
 Students must be 18 years of age or older to apply for housing.

-- Completed and signed Residence Life Application. - Married students applying for family apartments must provide a marriage certificate/license, a certified court order of a traditional wedding or common law marriage or birth certificate listing both parents.

-- Background check clearance All students 18 years of age and older will be required to pass a criminal background check prior to moving into Residence Life housing facilities. - Class Schedule (must be full-time/12 credit hours). - Verification of funding sources. - Security Deposit Receipt.
+- Completed and signed Residence Life Application. - Married students applying for family housing must provide a marriage certificate/license, a certified court order of a traditional wedding or common law marriage or birth certificate listing both parents. - Background check clearance All students 18 years of age and older will be required to pass a criminal background check prior to moving into Residence Life housing facilities. - Class Schedule (must be full-time/12 credit hours). - Verification of funding sources. - Security Deposit Receipt.

-Deposit
+۰ : Deposit